klundberg/KRLCollectionViewGridLayout/README.md

     layout.interitemSpacing = 15;
     layout.lineSpacing = 5;
     layout.scrollDirection = UICollectionViewScrollDirectionVertical;

+You can also add headers and footers to each section similar to UICollectionViewFlowLayout:

+    layout.headerReferenceSize = CGSizeMake(44,44);
+    layout.footerReferenceSize = CGSizeMake(100,100);

+In vertical scrolling mode, only the height matters; in horizontal scrolling mode, only the width matters.
+A size of 0 in these dimensions will not try to create a view.

-As of 0.1.x, this layout supports multiple sections, but no supplementary views and no per-section grid metrics.
+As of 0.2.x, this layout supports multiple sections and header/footer views.
+However there is no functionality yet for per-section metrics.

 ## Usage